canonical/kafka-operator/docs/how-to/deploy/deploy-terraform.md

 ## (Optional) Create an external admin user

 After deployment, the Apache Kafka cluster does not expose any external listeners by default.
-To create an admin user, add the following `integrator` block to your `.tfvars` file:
+To create an admin user, add the following `integrator` block to your `kafka.auto.tfvars` file:

 ```hcl
 integrator = {